Open-Ended Reinforcement Learning with Neural Reward Functions: Experiments

 \subsection{Robotic Environments}

-Quantitatively measuring Unsupervised Reinforcement Learning progress remains an open problem and active area of research.
+Quantitatively measuring unsupervised reinforcement learning progress remains an open problem and active area of research~\cite{gu2021braxlines}.
 Because of this, it is still important to visualize and qualitatively study the learned skills.
 We do this in Section \ref{sec:robo_qual}.
-In the next two Sections, \ref{sec:robo_zero} and \ref{sec:robo_MI}, we quantitatively measure the performance of our algorithm on downstream task performance and with the so-called particle-based mutual information metric, respectively.
+In the next two Sections, \ref{sec:robo_zero} and \ref{sec:robo_MI}, we quantitatively measure the performance of our algorithm on downstream task performance and with the so-called particle-based mutual information metric.

 In contrast to the previous experiments, the action space is continuous and the input modality is now a vector of features, like relative position, angle and speed of the different joints.
 We do not use adaptive entropy here, as we need deterministic policies to maximize the downstream task performance and the mutual information metric.
 Given that the environments do not have far away regions to reach, we did not implement the guiding algorithm here.
+We do ablations for the other two transfer mechanisms.
 Note that the agent does not see the $x$-$y$ position.
-Hyperparemeters and architecture can be found in Appendix~\ref{app:robo-arc}.
+Details about hyper-parameters and architecture can be found in Appendix~\ref{app:robo-arc}.

+In addition to skill discovery methods, we also compare our methods to RND~\cite{burda2018exploration} and `Disagreement'~\cite{pathak2019self}, two of the most prominent works in intrinsic motivation.
+By default, these methods only create a single final policy.
+We extract multiple skills by taking checkpoints of the policy regularly during training \footnote{We thank anonymous reviewers `Wvtf' and `uUdP' for suggesting this baseline.}.
+To our knowledge, this has not been done before and we believe this showcases how closely related intrinsic motivation and unsupervised skill discovery are.
+We tuned the hyper-parameters of both methods extensively to maximize the Mutual Information metric (c.f.
+Section~\ref{sec:robo_MI}).